List of OverPower card sets: Unreleased series

-Two new expansion sets were designed by Marvel Comics to be released in 1999/2000 to update the game, with new versions of the characters alongside new characters as Angel and Wasp: OverPower: The Marvels (that would have only heroes) and OverPower: Absolute Evil (that would have only villains).
+Two new expansion sets were planned by Marvel Comics to be released in 1999/2000 to update the game, with new versions of the characters alongside new characters as Angel and Wasp: OverPower: The Marvels (that would have only heroes) and OverPower: Absolute Evil (that would have only villains).
 These sets were never released, but a complete spoiler for The Marvels somehow spread through the internet.

 A third DC expansion was being designed by Fleer before handing the rights over to Marvel Comics.
 The set was to be titled "Universal Forces" and some pieces of artwork to be used in the set circulated the internet.
-Locations cards based on DC Comics locations were designed, as well as several new characters including Impulse, Black Lightning, Fate, Deathstroke, and The Rogues.
+Locations cards based on DC Comics locations were designed, as well as several new characters including Impulse, Black Lightning, Doctor Fate, Deathstroke, and the Rogues.